AW-11434138844

 ![]() | OR | ![]() |

-This workshop is for you!
-Gain the tools, knowledge, and confidence to provide compassionate, weight-inclusive care to clients in higher weight bodies.
+Gain the tools, knowledge , and confidence to provide compassionate, weight-inclusive care to clients in higher weight bodies.

 In this transformative course, we’ll explore the impact of weight bias in healthcare, guide you in creating safe, inclusive spaces for your clients, and teach you how to shift your approach to treatment by challenging harmful weight-centric practices.
 You’ll also learn how to navigate sensitive topics like body image, oppression, and the anger and grief often experienced by those facing societal discrimination.

-Whether you’re a therapist, dietitian, counselor, or other healthcare provider, this workshop will help you build a more inclusive, trauma-informed practice and empower you to become an advocate for systemic change in healthcare.
-Let’s work together to dismantle weight stigma and provide healing that truly honors the diverse experiences of those in higher weight bodies.
+Whether you’re a therapist, dietitian, counsellor, or other healthcare provider, this workshop will help you build a more inclusive, trauma-informed practice and empower you to become an advocate for systemic change in healthcare.
+Let’s work together to dismantle weight stigma and provide healing that truly honours the diverse experiences of those in higher weight bodies.

 ![]() | OR | ![]() |

-To understand and analyse the historical and socio-cultural roots to fat phobia within the ED space
+1. To understand and analyse the historical and socio-cultural roots to fat phobia within eating disorder treatment and care

 This course will be highly interactive encouraging reflective skill and provide new tools to empower your practice and skills.
 A number of resources will e suggested for you and your clients to use ongoing.